Thesis topics

 Related Work: See Deep Generative Diffusion Models Seminar website.

-Complex System Interaction Inference through Deep Symbolic Regression
+Complex System Interaction Inference Through Deep Symbolic Regression

 Motivation: Inferring the underlying (i.e., hidden) interaction structure of complex systems from time-series data presents a significant challenge.
 Recent advancements in deep learning techniques have demonstrated remarkable progress in identifying these interaction structures by jointly learning the structure and a prediction model based on the time-series data.
 In this research, the student aims to improve this process by replacing the conventional prediction model with a symbolic regression layer.